caffeinery/coffea-docs/source/away.rst

 .. coffeafunction:: away(reason, network, fn)

               :param string reason: The reason to be away (away message).
-              :param object network: The network to execute the command on.
+              :param string network: The network to execute the command on.
               :param function fn: The callback function to be called when the call has been finished.

 Sets the client as away on ``network`` with an away message (``reason``).